KSPModdingLibs/KSPBurst/ReadMe.md

       --only-list-methods    Only list the methods to compile.
 Outputs like ' assembly.dll, method'.
 Default False
       --pdb-search-paths=VALUE
-                             A semicolon seperated list of paths to search for pdbs, in addition to the same folder as the assembly.
+                             path to search for pdbs, in addition to the same folder as the assembly.
+(Specify multiple times for multiple paths)
       --warmup               Run a warmup pass of the compile to amortize the cost of the JIT Compile.
 Default False --help                 Show Help